18F/join.tts.gsa.gov/pages/positions/consulting-technical-lead.md

 - Capable of building and managing technical teams.
 - Comfortable operating Cloud Foundry platforms.

-Your first project will be consulting on-site in Boston with the United States Air Force.
+Your first project will be consulting on-site in Boston, Massachusetts or at Langley Air Force Base in Hampton, Virginia with the United States Air Force.

 ## Key Objectives